-I do not even remember my first contribution.
+I do not even remember my first donation.

 I performed it according to the drawings about two weeks after 18's birthday, at Zion Square in Jerusalem.

-I remember the car, apparently, because I contributed to it several more times.
+I remember the car, apparently, because I donated at it several more times.
 Although I do not remember a specific talk about blood donation, at home and at school I was certainly taught to give to others.

 Blood donation has always seemed to me like a wonderful giving, full of contrasts: on the one hand you see and feel that something has really come out of you, and on the other hand, within a few days you are left without any shortage - getting everything back.

 On the one hand you share something very personal, and on the other hand you have no idea who it will come to.

 On the one hand it is a "light" contribution to the execution, which does not cost you at all, and on the other hand it can give someone the most precious thing of all, his life.

 So, of all the donations, she seems to me the most obvious - as long as I am qualified, it is clear that I will continue to donate.